 We can easily make switches between weeks as long as the week you are switching into is not full.
-Before May 1st you are able to make that switch yourself from your account.
-After that, please email us to request
+Please email us to request

 We are happy to refund you up until 10 days before your camp session starts for any reason.
-We can either give you tuition credit for next summer, or a cash refund of all but $40
+We can either give you tuition credit for next summer, or a cash refund of all but a small fee./p>